facastagnini/raspberry-bitcoin/README.md

 ----------------------------

 Bugs and PRs are welcome!
-I develope and test with vagrant, then I test on a fresh raspberry pi.
+I code and test with vagrant, then I test on a fresh raspberry pi.